AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/sign-in.md

 ---
 # Access your activated [!DNL Adobe Commerce Intelligence] account

-After you have activated your [!DNL Commerce Intelligence] account either for [on-premise or cloud](../getting-started/onpremise-activation.md) and have worked with your [!DNL Adobe] Account Team to finalize the configuration steps, you can now sign in to your account.
+After you have activated your [!DNL Commerce Intelligence] account either for [on-premise or cloud](../getting-started/onpremise-activation.md) and have worked with your Adobe Account Team to finalize the configuration steps, you can now sign in to your account.

 You can sign in with your [!DNL Adobe ID] or using your [!DNL Commerce Intelligence] email address and password.